ShiuLab/MotifDiscovery-legacy-/README.md

 3. Re-make data frame with only enriched motifs:
   - python Pairwise_kmers.py -f make_df –k [output from step 6, ending in: “_sig_0.05.txt”] -p [positive fasta files] -n [negative fasta files]

-### At this point you can either run Random Forest on your dataframe using R (randomForest) via Step 4 or python (scikit_learn) via Step 5.
+### At this point you can either run Random Forest on your dataframe using R (see below) via Step 4 or in python (follow step 3 in the Python Pipeline- most recent version)

 #### Run Random Forest in R.
 If randomForest is not in your library yet, see *Getting RandomForest onto HPC.